Analyzing quantum gravity spillover in the semiclassical regime: Observables in the model with Brown-Kucha r dust

 which holds in the case when $|q|>3/2$ for wave packet under consideration in \eqref{mwp}.
 The expectation value of the square of the Hubble parameter for such states is

-For the second ordering, we see the square of the Hubble parameter acquires negative values for small $|q|$ which we will later see is the theme for this class of orderings.
-On the face of it, this result is troubling, the expectation value of the square of a Hermitian operator $\hat{O}$ is always positive as $\braket{\psi|\hat{O}^2|\psi}=\sum_{n}\braket{\psi|\hat{O}|n}\braket{n|\hat{O}|\psi}=\sum_{n}|\braket{\psi|\hat{O}|n}|^2>0$.
-But notably, a Weyl-like ordered operator not the square of a Hermitian operator, and therefore the negative expectation value do not raise any logical fallacy in the quantum model.
-In the large $q$ limit, the expectation value of the square of the Hubble parameter closely follows the square of the expectation value of the Hubble parameter (which is the semiclassical expression for the square of the Hubble parameter), as is seen in Fig. \ref{HPsq}.
+For the second ordering, we see the square of the Hubble parameter acquires negative values\footnote{On the face of it, this result is troubling, the expectation value of the square of a Hermitian operator $\hat{O}$ is always positive as $\braket{\psi|\hat{O}^2|\psi}=\sum_{n}\braket{\psi|\hat{O}|n}\braket{n|\hat{O}|\psi}=\sum_{n}|\braket{\psi|\hat{O}|n}|^2>0$.
+But notably, a Weyl-like ordered operator is not the square of a Hermitian operator, and therefore the negative expectation value do not raise any logical fallacy in the quantum model.} for small $|q|$ which we will later see is the theme for this class of orderings.

+In the large $q$ limit, the expectation value of the square of the Hubble parameter closely follows the square of the expectation value of the Hubble parameter (which is the semiclassical expression for the square of the Hubble parameter), as seen in Fig. \ref{HPsq}.
 For small $q$, the function has a global maximum at the classical singularity, whereas, for large $q$, the function has a local minimum at the classical singularity and global maxima at $\tau\approx\pm\lambda/2$.
 The key finding of this subsection is that the expectation value of the Hubble parameter matches its semiclassical expression.
 The analysis of the square of the Hubble parameter hints that in the large $q$ regime, which implies a sharply peaked energy distribution, the ordering of the square of the Hubble parameter is irrelevant, and the expectation value of the square of the Hubble parameter correlates well with its semiclassical counterpart.